Explaining some of the everyday words in English, that are easy to confuse

 always implies cause when the verb of

-the since clause is in a
+the main clause is

 present